 3. Resolution Type

-Resolution is the number of pixels that the projectors uses to create the picture.
+Resolution is the number of pixels that the projectors used to create the picture.
 If you have ever stood close to a TV screen or computer monitor, you will see the small dots that make up the image – these are the pixels.

 The more pixels you have, the better the image will be.
-You ideally want to choose a high definition HD projector.
+You ideally want to choose a high-definition HD projector.

-Where this becomes important is when you are projecting an image onto large outdoor screen.
+Where this becomes important is when you are projecting an image onto the large outdoor screen.
 If you have a low resolution, then the movie is going to look blocky and “pixelated”.